Programmer-SharmaJi/Zephyr/README.md

 # 💫  About Me:

 WEBSITE FOR COLLEGE FEST INTEGRATED WITH DATABASE.

 This project has an operational website that is linked to a database that is managed by an admin panel.

 # ⚠︎ Problem Statement

-*Allows users to easily search for and register for events that interest them.
+* Allows users to easily search for and register for events that interest them.
-*Displays up-to-date information about all upcoming events, ensuring that users have access to the latest information.
+* Displays up-to-date information about all upcoming events, ensuring that users have access to the latest information.
-*Offers a simple, streamlined registration process that allows users to quickly and easily sign up for events.
+* Offers a simple, streamlined registration process that allows users to quickly and easily sign up for events.
-*offers comprehensive editing and updating capabilities, allowing developers to easily add, remove, or modify events as needed Changes
+* Offers comprehensive editing and updating capabilities, allowing developers to easily add, remove, or modify events as needed Changes

 # 🔭  Solution